Budibase/website/content/blog/updates/2023/september/index.md

-## View and interact with your application directly in the Budibase portal
+## View and interact with your applications directly in the Budibase portal

 We have redesigned our portal experience, allowing you to use your applications directly within the portal view.

 ![quick app access](https://res.cloudinary.com/daog6scxm/image/upload/v1696249989/features/quick-app-access_qbaaco.webp)